 In 2011, Inletkeeper received funding a five-year grant through the Coastal Impact Assistance Program to continue and grow the Alaska Clean Harbors program.
 Extended till 2016, this grant provided us with an incredible opportunity to solidify this unique and invaluable program around the state.
 With this funding, Inletkeeper's Rachel Lord continued to be the program coordinator with the assistance of the Advisory Committee and based out of Cook Inletkeeper's office in Homer.

-Beginning in mid-2016, the statewide Marine Exchange of Alaska will take over the program coordination role for Alaska Clean Harbors, home-based in Juneau.
-Rachel will continue to provide feedback and support for the program, with a minimized role for Inletkeeper.
-The Advisory Committee continues to provide ongoing support for the program.
+Beginning in mid-2016, Jen Karnik at the Marine Exchange of Alaska (home-based in Juneau) took over the program coordination role for Alaska Clean Harbors.
+Rachel continues to provide feedback and support for the program, with a minimized role for Inletkeeper.
+The Advisory Committee also continues to provide ongoing support for the program.